 What is there to do in Melbourne school holidays?

 There are so many things to do over the school holidays in Melbourne and we have listed the best ones!
 Kids school holiday activities don’t have to be a chore, even if you stay at home (check out our stay at home ideas included below).
-So no matter the weather, you will find something to entertain children of all ages with these December & January school holiday activities in Melbourne.
+So no matter the weather, you will find something to entertain children of all ages with these April school holiday activities in Melbourne.

-We have compiled the complete guide to the best school holiday activities in Melbourne over the summer school holidays to help make your life so much easier!
+We have compiled the complete guide to the best school holiday activities in Melbourne over the Easter school holidays to help make your life so much easier!
 We have listed indoor activities and outdoor activities.
 We have ideas for toddlers, kids and teens.
 This article is your one stop show for school holiday events Melbourne.

 If you are looking for Melbourne school holiday programs and/or vacation care, where you can leave your child for a 1/2 or full day of fun while being cared for, read our Melbourne guide and book your child in now!

-Summer school holiday dates:
+Easter school holiday dates:

-State schools finish on Wednesday 20 December and return to class on Monday 30 January 2024.
+State schools finish on Thursday 28 March and return to class on Monday 15 April 2024.

 As with everything at the moment, please check with the venue directly (either by their website or social media pages) to ensure they are open during the times you wish to attend.
 You should also check their current policy around advanced bookings, entry requirements and timings.

-11 free school holiday activities Melbourne for summer
+Free school holiday activities Melbourne

-If you are wondering ‘What do you do in school holidays with no money?’ our article lists 11 things to do this summer that are all FREE!
+If you are wondering ‘What do you do in school holidays with no money?’ our article lists 11 things to do this Easter that are all FREE!
 Who doesn’t love a free day out?!
 A cultural museum visit, a family walk and days at the park, these are some of the best things to do in Melbourne without spending a cent.
 Check out our list of great free family activities in Melbourne.

-1. NGV Ian Potter Centre
+NGV Ian Potter Centre

 The National Gallery of Victoria is a place for everyone and warmly welcomes children, teenagers and families.
 NGV Kids exhibitions and programs reflect the Gallery’s commitment to providing creative experiences for young people and their families.
 We love visiting when we are heading into the CBD.
 Located centrally in Federation Square, it is a must do over the holidays.

-These summer school holidays you can see:
+These Easter school holidays you can see:

 Find out about their school holiday exhibits here.

-2. St Kilda Penguins
+St Kilda Penguins

 How incredibly lucky that as Melbourne locals we have penguins in our own city!
 Witness the wonder of a penguin colony at the beautiful St Kilda Breakwater these school holidays.
 This self-guided experience allows you to watch these incredible creatures as they go about daily penguin life.